Fazerdaze: Early life

-Murray was born in 1993 to an English-born New Zealander father and an Indonesian mother.
+Murray was born in 1993 to an English-born New Zealand father and an Indonesian mother.
 She is the youngest of three siblings, and was raised in New Zealand's capital city, Wellington.
 Her interest in playing music began when she played her father's guitar at age 13.
 During her time at Onslow College, a Wellington high school with a vibrant music scene, she formed a band with her friends called The Tangle.
 The band eventually dissolved after they graduated from high school.
-Murray then made the decision to pursue music as her career and moved to Auckland to study music at University of Auckland.
+Following the footsteps of renowned Kiwi-Asian artist Bic Runga, Murray then made the decision to pursue music as her career and moved to Auckland to study pop music at University of Auckland.

 Career

 Fazerdaze EP: 2014–2016

-While attending university, Murray began the Fazerdaze project with Gareth Thomas of Goodshirt. after several failed attempts at forming bands with younger musicians.
-Soon after, she recorded her self-titled debut EP with Gareth in Auckland.
-She self-released the EP in October 2014 and received positive reviews.
+While attending university, Murray went to as many gigs as possible, and worked at the Flying Nun record store and NZ Musician magazine.
+During this time, she adopted the Fazerdaze moniker and began self-recording and self-releasing her own music.
+She performed at an open mic night that she did not realise was a competition, and won the chance to open for New Zealand indie pop band Goodshirt, where she met band member Gareth Thomas who she went on to collaborate with.
+Soon after, she recorded her self-titled debut EP in her bedroom studio in Auckland, with mixing assistance from Jonathan Pearce of The Beths.
+She self-released the EP in October 2014 and it received positive reviews.
 The EP's genre is described as bedroom pop.
 Upon the EP's release, Murray began playing at local shows by herself with backing tracks.
 Eventually, she met fellow New Zealand musicians and expanded Fazerdaze's live act into a full band with auxiliary members accompanying her.
-Fazerdaze began touring overseas, and opened for other artists' shows, such as Unknown Mortal Orchestra and Connan Mockasin.
+Fazerdaze began touring overseas, and opened for other artists' shows, such as Unknown Mortal Orchestra, Matt Corby and Connan Mockasin.